 University of Pennsylvania – School of Dental Medicine

 The University of Pennsylvania School of Dental Medicine offers a doctor of medicine in dentistry degree.
-While there is an expectation that students develop their understanding of oral medicine and science, they are also encouraged to pursue interdisciplinary interests to be well-rounded dentists.
+While students are expected to develop their understanding of oral medicine and science, they are also encouraged to pursue interdisciplinary interests to be well-rounded dentists.
 In fact, there are seven dual degree options students can pursue, including law, bioengineering, bioethics, and public health.

-Clinical experiences are integral to this degree, and students will begin working with patients in their very first year.
-Students will care for patients in a variety of settings, including community clinics, orthodontics, oral surgery, and more.
-To help students develop the necessary dexterity, this program has high-tech virtual reality simulators.
+Clinical experiences are integral to this degree, and students will begin working with patients in their first year.
+They will care for patients in a variety of settings, including community clinics, orthodontics, oral surgery, and more.
+This program has high-tech virtual reality simulators to help students develop the necessary dexterity.

 University of the Pacific – Dugoni School of Dentistry